MeijisIrlnd/manifold/readme.md

 - blazing 🚬 fast ![image](https://user-images.githubusercontent.com/38221014/173170474-bf0041fd-63be-4293-a1dc-becc0da0e536.png) rust rewrite

 *it still kind of looks bad
+**might want to refactor this at some point though
 ## reviews
 “THIS DAW’S OFF THE CHAIN” - Hays Holladay<br>
 “BEWARE OF INTUITIVE USER INTERFACE” - Hays Holladay<br>